Dec 11, 2025

-I’ve been a professional software developer since the early 2000s and an enthusiastic amateur even longer, and a manager of developers since 2019.
-I’m also deeply interested in organizational dynamics and group consensus: software, like ourselves, lives in a society, and both serves the needs of and serves to help shape that society.
+I’ve been a professional software developer since the early 2000s and an enthusiastic amateur even longer.
+I was also, for a while, a manager of developers.
+I’m deeply interested in organizational dynamics and group consensus: software, like ourselves, lives in a society, and both serves the needs of and serves to help shape that society.

 I’m always interested in hearing from people and organizations that I can help, whether that means coming in for a few days to talk about end-to-end testing or joining your organization full-time to help turn an idea into reality.